Kunhe-tes/ch-ui/README.md

 # ch-ui
-A javascript ui component include some common demos, such as drop-down menu, slider, modal box and banners, which is reference to Bootstrap source code.
+Some javascript ui components, dropdown, slider, tooltip and so on.
+Based on jQuery.

 explain: